-Finopotamus has assembled a panel of experts in a recurring series, The Industry Leaders Forum (ILF).
+Finopotamus has assembled a panel of experts in a new recurring series, The Industry Leaders Forum (ILF).
 Each month, we’ll ask the panel a broad technology question and share their informative responses.
-Respondents are presented in alphabetical order by last name.
+Due to tremendous response, we’ve divided the first ILF installment into three parts.
+Respondents are presented in alphabetical order by company.

 - Barry Kirby, CRO, Union Credit

 For February 2023, Finopotamus asked our panel: